Adriano-Santtos/Bootcamp-GoStack-Rocketseat/Projects/Github-Explorer/README.md

 ## :dart: About ##

-The github explorer is a front end application developed during the GoStack bootcamp of [Rocketseat] (https://rocketseat.com.br/).
+The github explorer is a front end application developed during the GoStack bootcamp of [Rocketseat](https://rocketseat.com.br/).
-The application allows you to search existing repositories on [Github] (https://github.com/) and obtain information such as: issues, forks and stars.
+The application allows you to search existing repositories on [Github](https://github.com/) and obtain information such as: issues, forks and stars.
 For this, the Github API was used.

 ## :sparkles: Features ##